-- Anterior sternoclavicular ligament which helps connect the sternum to the clavicle.
+- The anterior sternoclavicular ligament helps connect the sternum to the clavicle.

-- Costoclavicular ligament connects the first rib to the clavicle.
+- The costoclavicular ligament connects the first rib to the clavicle.

-- Interclavicular ligament helps connect the sternum to the clavicle.
+- The interclavicular ligament helps connect the sternum to the clavicle.

-- Posterior sternoclavicular ligament helps connect the sternum to the clavicle.
+- The posterior sternoclavicular ligament helps connect the sternum to the clavicle.

-In our more than 26 years experience in helping patients with sternoclavicular joint injuries, we have found a comprehensive H3 Prolotherapy treatment, as described by Dr. Woznica in the video, can strengthen the ligaments and allow proper anatomical healing of the joint.
+In our more than 27 years of experience in helping patients with sternoclavicular joint injuries, we have found a comprehensive H3 Prolotherapy treatment can strengthen the ligaments and allow proper anatomical healing of the joint.
 Because of the stress on the sternoclavicular joint as the only bony connection linking the bones of the arms/shoulders to the main part of the skeleton, treatment may require more frequent visits.
 Bracing with a figure-eight strap wraps in between treatments can assist with healing.